 The Company does not foresee any large-scale contraction in demand which could result in significant down-sizing of its operations base rendering the physical infrastructure redundant.
-The leases that the Company has entered into with lessors for buildings are long term in nature and no changes in terms of those leases are expected till the balance sheet date.
+The leases that the Company has entered into with lessors for buildings are long term in nature and no changes in terms of those leases are expected due to the Covid-19.